The Longer Story

 • Yokai.com, the illustrated database of Japanese folklore – I love Mathew Meyer’s work.
 Both his art and writings bring the creatures of Japanese folklore alive in a way that captivates, terrifies, and inspires.
 It’s honestly one of my favorite sites.

-• One Earth – This site is fantastic and illustrates the world, climate, and ecology of the Earth in a beautiful and informative way.
-It’s been a vital resource in many projects and continues to be a go-to site for me whenever I need inspiration from our own planet.
+• One Earth – This site is fantastic!
+It illustrates the world, climate, and ecology of the Earth in a beautiful and informative way.
+It’s been a vital resource for SO many projects and continues to be a go-to site for me whenever I need inspiration from our own planet.
 I’m linking to their Navigator and not the Homepage because it’s the tool I use and one that others can get use out of too.
-The organization does fantastic work, though, and I would recommend exploring the rest of the site.
+The organization does fantastic work, though, and I would recommend exploring the rest of the site too.

 • Aquarium Science – This is hands down the best resource for everything related to Aquariums.
 It’s infinitely informative and nerdy while cutting through all the misinformation and noise to say it as it is, nothing more, nothing less.